peterinnes/Innes_et_al_2023_GSD_RNA-Seq/README.md

 Great Sand Dunes prairie sunflower (*Helianthus petiolaris*) ecotype transcriptomics
 ====================================

-This directory contains code from [Innes et al. (2023)](https://doi.org/10.1101/2023.04.22.537924) for the analysis of RNA-seq data from *H. petiolaris* populations in the Great Sand Dunes National Park.
+This directory contains code from [Innes et al. (2023)](https://doi.org/10.1101/2023.04.22.537924) for the analysis of RNA-seq data from *H. petiolaris* dune and non-dune ecotypes in Great Sand Dunes National Park, Colorado, USA.
 Scripts (within scripts/) are listed in analysis order.

 ##### Seedling traits and sampling map